RPi-Distro/pi-gen/README.md

 # Jambox

 **A Raspberry Pi micro-SD card image for online jamming.
+Pre-built image file is available under "Releases" to download and burn with balenaEtcher
 Runs Jamulus (client-server), SonoBus (peer-to-peer), JamTaba (NINJAM) or QJackTrip on Raspberry Pi.
-Web Browser UI - use any laptop, tablet, desktop - even a smartphone.
+Web Browser UI - use any laptop, tablet, desktop - even a smartphone.**
-Pre-built image file is available under "Releases" to download and burn with balenaEtcher**

  * Makes it easy for non-technical musicians to play together online, with a high-quality, high-performnace, low-cost system.
  * Suitable for a musical group or school to supply a pre-configured jamming appliance.